sangvo/sangvo.github.io/content/index.md

 ---
-title: Welcome to Quartz
+title: Welcome to my garden
 ---

-This is a blank Quartz installation.
-See the [documentation](https://quartz.jzhao.xyz) for how to get started.
+## About me
+Hi, there 👋.
+My name is **Sang**.
+I am a developer with 3+ years experience specializing in the web development.
+Super nerd who loves Vim, Linux and enjoys to customize all of the development environment.
+Interested in devising a better problem-solving method for challenging tasks, and learning new technologies and tools if the need arises.